Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 <h2>Enneagram 3 Communication Tips</h2>

 Type 3s are ambitious, competitive, and driven.
 They have a strong desire to succeed and often measure their self-worth by their accomplishments.
 However, their focus on success can sometimes lead to a lack of authenticity and a tendency to prioritize image over substance.

+**Goal-Oriented Communication with Type 3s**: Align conversations with Type 3s' aspirations, recognizing their achievements and framing discussions around their goals.
+Motivate them by acknowledging their success and how it contributes to broader objectives.

+**Authenticity in Feedback for Type 3s**: Offer feedback that values their genuine self over accomplishments, encouraging emotional honesty.
+Highlight the importance of authenticity and personal growth, showing appreciation for their true qualities beyond just their achievements.

 - Be clear and concise in your communication.
 - Provide opportunities for them to showcase their talents and abilities.